+SDRPIC regularly monitors liquidity required to meet its operating needs and other contractual commitments.
 SDRPIC procures funds available for general expenditure from a variety of sources, including programmatic contracts and grants.
 The Foundation may also provide additional working capital, as growth opportunities and/or liquidity needs arise.

-Note 3 - Right of Use Asset and Lease Commitment
+Note 3 - Right-of-Use Asset and Lease Commitment